kcweise/wildlife/README.md

 5. Users can CRUD their photos.

-6. Users can CRUD their cameras.

 7. Users can look up other users request access to other users photos.

-8. Users can allow access to other users photos or cameras.
+8. Users can allow access to other users photos.

 9. Users can enter competition weekly for best wildlife photo.